-1.18.7 Analytical Failures
+1.23.7 Analytical Failures

-In the event of a specimen being unsuitable for processing or where there is an analytical failure, the clinician will be informed by phone, or bleep, or where a mobile number is supplied and through the Healthlink or iLAB LIS reporting system.
-A hard copy report will follow.
+In the event of a specimen being unsuitable for processing or where there is an analytical failure, the clinician will be informed by phone, or bleep, or where a mobile number is supplied and/or through the Healthlink or iLAB LIS reporting system.
+A final report will follow.